Last updated on

 However, it’s important to note that all Nevada LLCs must also file an Annual List (of Managers or Managing Members) and renew their State Business License every year.
 We’ll discuss this in a later lesson, but wanted to give you a heads up.
-The Annual List is $150 and the renewal for the State Business License in $200 (so that’s $350 per year).
+The Annual List is $150 and the renewal for the State Business License is $200 (so that’s $350 per year).

 Should you form an LLC in Nevada?

 Nevada is a state that used to have a lot of “hype” and was thought of as a “magical state” to form an LLC.
 However, if you don’t live in Nevada or do business in Nevada, it’s best to form your LLC in your home state.
-If you live or do business outside of Nevada, but form your LLC in Nevada, you’ll be required to register your Nevada LLC as a Foreign LLC in your home state
+If you live or do business outside of Nevada, but form your LLC in Nevada, you’ll be required to register your Nevada LLC as a Foreign LLC in your home state.

-However, if you do in business in Nevada or reside in Nevada and do business from home, then you should form an LLC in Nevada.
+However, if you do business in Nevada or reside in Nevada and do business from home, then you should form an LLC in Nevada.

 Northwest ($39 + state fee) or LegalZoom ($149 + state fee)